Did you know: if you invested $1,000 in the S&P 500 Index in 1974, and then did NOTHING, you would have had $154,000 at the end of 2019?

 According to the Webster dictionary investing as “committing (money) in order to earn a financial return.”

-Essentially you are putting money into something (a business, a project, real estate, etc.) with the expectation of generating an income or profit.
+Essentially you are putting money into something such as a business, a project, real estate, etc with the expectation of generating an income or profit.

 That sounds all well and good, but why is it important?